 Over the last 4 years, we’ve walked 9 different Camino de Santiago routes and had all of it the bad, the good, and the ugly.
 From our Camino experience, we can say that the right preparation is the key to success.

-How long before should you start training for the Camino?
+How long should you train for the Camino?

 If you have any Camino questions check our Camino de Santiago FAQ post where you can find answers to some of the most popular pilgrims’ questions.